cambridge-cares/TheWorldAvatar/thermo/spin-thermochemistry/README.md

 ### Create or copy the kennedysSPIN.ttl ontology

-You can either copy the following ontologies
+Copy the following ontologies

-* Create *kennedys.ttl* ontology from [here](http://topbraid.org/examples/kennedys) to the *resources* (/resources) folder in the Maven project you created.
-If you already have copied the ontology into the resources folder, you can go to the next section.
+* Copy *kennedys.ttl* ontology from [here](http://topbraid.org/examples/kennedys) to the *resources* (/resources) folder in the Maven project you created.

-* Create *kennedysSPIN.ttl* ontology from [here](http://topbraid.org/examples/kennedysSPIN.ttl) to the *resources* (/resources) folder in the Maven project you created.
-If you already have copied the ontology into the resources folder, you can go to the next section.
+* Copy *kennedysSPIN.ttl* ontology from [here](http://topbraid.org/examples/kennedysSPIN.ttl) to the *resources* (/resources) folder in the Maven project you created.

 * Import *kennedys.ttl* ontology into *kennedysSPIN.ttl* ontology.
 * Import [spin.ttl](http://spinrdf.org/spin) ontology into *kennedysSPIN.ttl* ontology.

+Create or copy the following ontology

 * Create *kennedys* ontology with the OntologyIRI *http://topbraid.org/examples/kennedys#* named as *kennedys*.
 Include the classes from the following hierarchy in this ontology.
 Classes which have the same indentation are siblings, and classes which have different indentations are connected with subclass of relations.
 Classes indented to the right are subclasses of the class which is indented to the left and above.
 For example, Gender and Person are siblings.